joao-arthur/libre_chess/lib/README.md

 ## TODO

-- [-] Pieces naive movements limited to the bounds of the board
+- [x] Pieces naive movements limited to the bounds of the board
-- [ ] Naive momements should return the attacking positions for pawn
+- [x] Naive momements should return the attacking positions for pawn

 - [ ] Game helper method from game mode and movements history